-Today (Dec 6) marks St. Nicholas Day, a celebration of the heart-of-gold man, who was later known as Santa Claus, who is believed to be buried in Jerpoint Abbey, County Kilkenny.
+Today (Dec 6) marks St. Nicholas Day 2017, a celebration of the heart-of-gold man, later known as Santa Claus, who traditions say is buried in Jerpoint Abbey, County Kilkenny.

 The church of Saint Nicholas was built by his family at Jerpoint and dedicated to the memory of the saint.
 A slab grave on the ground of this church claims to hold his remains.
 There is a yearly Mass in relation to the memory of Saint Nicholas, but otherwise the celebration is quite low key.